Best credit card processing service

 Key features: One-click purchasing, mobile optimization | Integrations: Shopify, Magento | Free trial: Free option available (commission only)

-You must have been living under a rock for the last couple of decades if you haven't heard of PayPal.
-We don't think it's an over exaggeration to say that for 99% of people, PayPal will be the first card processor that comes to mind.
+You must have been living under a rock for the last couple of decades if you haven't heard of PayPal, a popular service for online transactions.
+For many, PayPal will be the first card processor that comes to mind.
 It's used by multitudes upon multitudes of retailers and service providers around the world.

-And if your business is small, it's absolutely free to sign up.
-That's for the standard package that includes fraud protection, one-click purchasing and an optimised experienced for mobile visitors.
-The focus is on fast, simple payments from anybody, regardless of whether they have a PayPal account or not.
+And if your business is small, it's absolutely free to sign up for PayPal Payments Standard.
+This package includes fraud protection, one-click purchasing and an optimized experienced for mobile visitors.
+The focus is on fast, simple payments from anybody, regardless of whether they have a PayPal account or not, and it's dead easy to add a payment button to a website.

-Last year, PayPal added Global Sellers, a new cross-border trade service that aims to make it easier for SMBs to increase their international presence and sales.
-This includes translation tools, international shipping and returns and payment localisation.
+PayPal also supports Global Sellers, a cross-border trade service that aims to make it easier for SMBs to increase their international presence and sales.
+This includes translation tools, international shipping and returns and payment localization.

-As well as the free option, you can pay $30 (£20, around AU$38) a month to upgrade to PayPal Payments Pro.
+As well as the free option, you can pay $30 (£24) a month to upgrade to PayPal Payments Pro.
 That allows you to customize your checkout and ensure that your customers stay on your website when they pay.

 Ideal for small businesses